 On January 20, 2006, the Company adopted 2006 Share Incentive Plan ("2006 Share Incentive Plan"), under which the Company may grant share options to purchase up to 8,000,000 common shares of the Group, to its employees, directors and consultants.
 The number of common shares available for grant under the 2006 Share Incentive Plan may be increased annually by (i) an additional 5,000,000 shares on January 1, 2007, (ii) an additional 5,000,000 shares on January 1, 2008, and (iii) an annual increase in common shares to be added on the first business day of each calendar year beginning in 2009 equal to the lesser of (x) 3,000,000 shares, (y) two percent (2%) of total common shares outstanding as of such date, or (z) a lesser number of shares as determined by the Group's management.
 In the event the aggregate number of shares that may be issued in any given year under all share compensation plans has reached the maximum number of shares allowed in that year, the Company may grant additional awards up to 2,000,000 shares, or extra shares.
 The number of shares granted in excess of the annual maximum in any given year will result in the reduction of the maximum shares available for grant in the next year.
+The 2006 Share Incentive Plan has an effective period of 10 years.

-As of May 31, 2016, the Company has transferred 16,000,000 common shares to its depositary bank to be issued to employees and non-employees upon the exercise of their vested share options or upon the vesting of NES.
-During the years ended May 31, 2013, 2014 and 2015, the Company has repurchased 1,683,400, 762,100 and 2,800,849 common shares, respectively, from the open market and the shares are reserved for the employees and non-employees to exercise of their vested share options and NES in future.
-The share repurchase program has been completed in April 2015.
-As of May 31, 2016, 939,990 treasury shares remain for future issuance upon the exercise of share options and vesting of NES.
+As of May 31, 2017, the Company has transferred 16,000,000 common shares to its depositary bank for the issuance to employees and non-employees upon the exercise of their vested share options or upon the vesting of NES.
+The Company launched a share repurchase program and has since 2013 repurchased a cumulative 5,246,349 of common sharesfrom the open market.
+Such shares are reserved for the employees and non-employees to exercise of their vested share options and NES in the future.
+As of May 31, 2017, 691,943 treasury shares were for future issuance upon the exercise of share options and vesting of NES.

-The Company recorded total share-based compensation of US\$20,079, US\$15,689 and US\$16,810 during the years ended May 31, 2014, 2015 and 2016, respectively.
+The Company recorded total share-based compensation expense of US\$15,689, US\$16,810 and US\$20,287 during the years ended May 31, 2015, 2016 and 2017, respectively.